-Volunteers like you are one of the keys to helping provide great services and programs.
+Volunteers like you are essential to providing great services and programs.
 We value your contribution of time and service to the city.
-In appreciation, a number of benefits are available to you, including:
+In appreciation, several benefits are available to you, including:

-- Ongoing education: taking part in workshops, trainings and presentations. - Network opportunities, gaining on-the-job experience and enhancing your resume. - Meeting people with similar interests. - Opportunities to work with and learn from talented and experienced city staff. - Participating in city government.

-- Intrinsic rewards such as helping others, giving back to the community, and being a part of a larger community. - Feeling good about your contribution of time and expertise. - Being invited to citywide Volunteer Appreciation events.
+- Ongoing education through workshops, trainings and presentations. - Networking opportunities, gaining on-the-job experience and enhancing your resume. - Meeting people with similar interests. - Opportunities to work with and learn from talented and experienced city staff. - Participating in city government. - Intrinsic rewards such as helping others, giving back to the community and being a part of a larger community. - Feeling good about your contribution of time and expertise. - Being invited to citywide Volunteer Appreciation events.

 The City of Boulder is always looking for excellent staff members.
-If you enjoy your volunteer work with the city and would like to be considered for paid employment, please check out the webpage where all jobs are posted: https://bouldercolorado.gov/human-resources/city-jobs
+If you enjoy your volunteer work with the city and would like to be considered for paid employment, please check out the webpage where all jobs are posted: bouldercolorado.gov/human-resources/city-jobs